 Hugo has served as a facilitator, workshop leader, and speaker on issues revolving around sexuality, masculinity, and transforming self-image.
 He has presented workshops on body image, sexual harassment, overcoming perfectionism, and the “myth of male weakness” at institutions as diverse as Fuller Theological Seminary and Brown University.
-He is also a frequent guest on nationally syndicated radio programs and has appeared on CNN, the BBC, CTV, Current TV,the Young Turks and the Ricki Lake Show as an expert on body image, sexuality and gender justice.
+He was also a frequent guest on nationally syndicated radio programs and has appeared on CNN, the BBC, CTV, Current TV, the Young Turks and the Ricki Lake Show as an expert on body image, sexuality and gender justice.
 Hugo provided expert commentary for the National Geographic’s Taboo program during the 2012-13 season.
 He has been profiled in New York Magazine, The Atlantic, and Bitch.

-A former weekly columnist at the Good Men Project and Jezebel, Hugo is now a regular contributor to Daily Life (Australia) and The Atlantic.
+A former weekly columnist at the Good Men Project and Jezebel, Hugo was later a regular contributor to Daily Life (Australia) and The Atlantic.
 Among other sites, his articles have appeared in the Guardian, the Los Angeles Times, Relevant, the Huffington Post, The Times of Israel, Alternet, Role/Reboot, Mamamia, XoJane, Modern Mom, Jewrotica, and The Frisky.
 His essays are featured in the anthologies Men Speak Out and Best Sex Writing 2012.

 Hugo has previously served as consultant to the Network Talent Group and Natural Models LA, and continues to work with a wide variety of individuals and agencies in the modeling industry.